CaptainAsbestos/class-notes/global-gov/glob-gov-notes.md

 ### LaForge \& Slaughter

+Anne-Marie Slaughter was Director of Policy under Clinton in the First Obama Admin.
+She then served on the Board of Directors for such wonderful corporations as McDonald's and Citigroup

 - The authors' "solution" to bad governance is a dictatorship of the international bourgeoisie
 - Want non-state actors (civil society technocrats) to take over the role of a national state.
 - why?